Gugash Magani

-Gugash Magani (born 14 March 1965) is an Albanian retired football player and current coach.
+Gugash Magani (born 14 March 1965) is an Albanian football coach and a former player.

 Club career

 Magani played the majority of his 22-year professional career with Shkumbini Peqin, while also having stints at other Albanian clubs Besa Kavajë and Partizani Tirana.

 Management career

 Tirana

 On 1 December 2013.
 Magani was appointed as manager of a struggling Tirana side, following the sacking of Sokol Bulku.
 He became the 4th manager to take charge of Tirana during the 2013–14 season.
 He signed a six-month contract and during his presentation he stated that Tirana was going to remain in the top flight.

 On 6 February 2014.
 Magani first match as Tirana manager was a goalless draw at Kastrioti Krujë.
 The second match in charge brought Mangani his first success as Tirana won the derby against Partizani Tirana.
 With Magani's tactic and signing of January, Tirana became a more solid side, recording wins against Bylis Ballsh, Besa Kavajë, which removed them from the last position in league.

 They started March on 2nd with a 1–1 draw versus Flamurtari at Vlorë, which was followed by a 3–1 home versus Kukësi six days later.
 Tirana lost the first time under Magani eight days later against the same opponent at Qemal Stafa Stadium.

-Tirana secured their top flight spot for another season on 4 May in matchay 32 following a 2–2 draw at Flamurtari Vlorë.
+Tirana secured their top flight spot for another season on 4 May in matchday 32 following a 2–2 draw at Flamurtari Vlorë.
 After the end of the match, Magani said that he was ready for a contract extension.
 Tirana finished the championship in 6th place with 50 points.